hashicorp/vault/website/source/api/secret/transit/index.html.md

 ### Parameters

-- `name` `(string: <required>)` – Specifies the name of the encryption key to generate hmac against.
+- `name` `(string: <required>)` – Specifies the name of the encryption key to use for signing.
 This is specified as part of the URL.

 - `key_version` `(int: 0)` – Specifies the version of the key to use for signing.
 If not set, uses the latest version.
 Must be greater than or equal